 - Health information professionals work in a variety of settings and have many different job titles.

 - A career in health information combines the knowledge and skills from the disciplines of medicine, information management, business applications and computer technology.

 All of your coursework is completed online and incorporates clinical experience, information technology and management training.
 Our students are given the necessary skills to process, maintain, analyze and report health information according to the accreditation and certification standards for reimbursement, care management, quality assurance and research.
-Learn more about by downloading our complete curriculum plan (PDF).
+Learn more about by viewing our complete curriculum plan.

 Students enrolled in our associate degree in Health Information Systems Technology (HIS) program sit for the national Registered Health Information Technician (RHIT) exam, offered by American Health Information Management Association, in their final course, HCMT2030C HIT Professional Practicum.
 Successfully passing the RHIT Exam is key to obtaining employment in the health information field.
 A major goal of our HIS Program is for our students to graduate with their RHIT credentials already in hand.
 Note that students are not prevented from graduating if they are not successful in passing the RHIT Exam, and they are able to retake the exam.